sunfishcode/mustang/mustang/README.md

+Support crate for `*-mustang-*` targets.

+In non-`*-mustang-*` targets, importing this crate has no effect.

-This is the main public interface to `mustang`.
-It automatically pulls in crates to perform program initialization and termination, provide selected libc symbols, and registers a global allocator.
+In `*-mustang-*` targets, this crate automatically pulls in crates to perform program initialization and termination, provide selected libc symbols, and registers a global allocator.

 To use, add a `mustang` dependency to Cargo.toml, and add this line to your `main.rs`:

 ```rust
 mustang::can_compile_this!();
 ```

-In `--target=*-mustang-*` builds, this activates `mustang` support.
-In all other targets, this has no effect.
+This macro expands to nothing in non-`*-mustang-*` builds.